Hypoallergenic Cats [Non Shedding Breeds & Low Shedding Breeds]

 The Peterbald is a very loyal cat.
 The Sphynx and Oriental Shorthair are both very social and clingy breeds, meaning this cat carries that personality trait without question.
 This cat can't be left alone for an extended period.
 Expect long cuddle sessions and daily playtime to keep this kitty happy.

 You'll know if you're allergic to cats if you feel itchy, sniffly, and swollen after interacting with a cat.
 This can be frustrating if you love cats.
 Luckily, you can still own a feline (even one with long fur) if you have mild symptoms.
-There are some things you can do to reduce your symptoms, such as choosing a hypoallergenic breed.
+There are some things you can do to reduce your symptoms, such as choosing among our top-rated cats for people with allergies.

 Leave a comment